-Putting aside the question of whether or not ghosts actually do exist (we'll let you decide that for yourself!), a substantial number of self-professed "ghost hunters" around the world have identified certain criteria that they believe provides evidence of paranormal activity.
+Putting aside the question of whether or not ghosts actually do exist (we'll let you decide that for yourself!), a substantial number of self-professed "ghost hunters" around the world have identified certain criteria that they believe provide evidence of paranormal activity.
 And if so, animals with their keen senses undoubtedly have the leg up when it comes to detecting this "ghostly" evidence!

 Down through the ages, whether in fact or fable, animals were depicted as being able to sense invisible presences and unexplained activity.
 Dogs barked at nothing and cats stared inexplicably into empty space.
 Dogs and their canine sixth sense could always penetrate the deceptive tricks of the devil or detect the presence of ghostly visitors!
 Cats could sense much the same, including invading aliens and supernatural beings.
 But then again, it is well known that cats have been the favorite familiars of witches!

 The theory of animals sensing the supernatural is not as far-fetched as it may seem.
-A cats sense of smell is far superior than that of a human but a dog possesses a sense of smell that is even more acute!
+A cat's sense of smell is far superior to that of a human but a dog possesses a sense of smell that is even more acute!
 A dog can smell odors we couldn't ever detect.
 Their sense of smell is completely different from ours, so it's reasonable to conclude that paranormal activity can be detected through minute odors we couldn't possibly know exists.

 Professional ghost hunters use all types of amplified microphones for catching the creepy sounds a ghost may make.
 Cats and Dogs are naturally equipped to hear higher frequency sounds than us.
 Cats are capable of moving their ears independently in order to hone in on wherever the sounds originate.
 This aids them in sensing prey, such as rodents, but who's to say they are not hearing sounds from another realm?

 Ghost hunters also use special night vision cameras and equipment for seeing in total darkness.
-Dogs, and especially cats, are already equipped with this special physical feature allowing them to see in near total darkness!
+Dogs, and especially cats, are already equipped with this special physical feature allowing them to see in near-total darkness!

-Of course another explanation for your pet reacting weird is that your pet is reacting to you!
+Of course, another explanation for your pet reacting weird is that your pet is reacting to you!
 That's right, animals can pick up subtle clues when you're feeling uneasy.
 The end result could stress your pet to the point of your pet becoming confused or tense.